KevinMGranger/cargo-pando/README.md

 # TODO

-- [ ] verbose output
-- [ ] consider if toolchains should be the default and single checkout should be the exception
+- [ ] consider switching to crossbeam-channel so the git checkout can be concurrent with the rest
 - [ ] passing args to cargo test
 - [ ] general per-dir execution (borrow methodology from `find` `-exec` and `-execdir`)
   - [ ] building a list with -exec will require restructuring how checkouts feed into runcmd
-- [ ] concurrent execution / logging per dir
 - [ ] support checking out any tree (including working dir)